influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 {"results":[{"statement_id":0,"series":[{"name":"cpu","columns":["time","mean"],"values":[["1970-01-01T00:00:00Z",91.82304336748372]]}]}]}
 ```

-## Installing and starting Kapacitor
+## Start Kapacitor

-Install [Kapacitor](/kapacitor/v1.5/introduction/installation/) using the Linux system packages (`.deb`,`.rpm`) if available.

-The default Kapacitor configuration file is unpacked to `/etc/kapacitor/kapacitor.conf`.
-A copy of the current configuration can be extracted from the Kapacitor daemon as follows:
+By default, the Kapacitor configuration file is saved in `/etc/kapacitor/kapacitor.conf`.

+1. Extract a copy of the current configuration from the Kapacitor daemon:

 ```bash
 kapacitord config > kapacitor.conf
 ```

-The configuration is a [toml](https://github.com/toml-lang/toml) file and is very similar to the InfluxDB configuration.
-That is because any input that can be configured for InfluxDB also works for Kapacitor.
+> The Kapacitor configuration is a [toml](https://github.com/toml-lang/toml) file.
+Inputs configured for InfluxDB also work for Kapacitor.

-Start the Kapacitor service:
+2. Start the Kapacitor service:

 ```bash
 $ sudo systemctl start kapacitor
 ```

-Verify the status of the Kapacitor service:
+3. Verify the status of the Kapacitor service:

 ```bash
 $ sudo systemctl status kapacitor